zaclark369/zaclark369/README.md

 ### Hi there 👋

+I am a Full Stack web developer leveraging engineering and finance background to build a more intuitive user experience on the web.
+Currently earning a certificate in full stack development from the University of Oregon.
+I have modern, newly developed skills in JavaScript, CSS, React.js, and responsive web design.
+My focus is to add to the amazing framework of the internet, and to help add code to make the world work faster, smoother, and more efficiently.

 <!--
 **zaclark369/zaclark369** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.